 The short answer (if you are in a hurry)

-• Already on sale, do not wait: the new-generation Venue, the Verna facelift and the Exter facelift all launched recently and are in showrooms now.
-So is the Creta Electric.
+- Already on sale, do not wait: the new-generation Venue, the Verna facelift and the Exter facelift all launched recently and are in showrooms now.
+So are the Creta Electric and, since April 2026, the Ioniq 5 facelift.
 If one of these fits, there is nothing to wait for.

-• Genuinely new in 2026, worth watching: the Inster, Hyundai’s small affordable electric car, and the Bayon, a new compact crossover.
+- Genuinely new in 2026, worth watching: the Inster, Hyundai’s small affordable electric car, and the Bayon, a new SUV that recent reports say has grown to nearly Creta size.
 Both are expected in the second half of 2026.

 First, the honest split: already on sale vs genuinely 2026 vs far away